Butch Songin: Professional career

 In 1950 Songin played three games for the Erie Vets of the AFL (formerly the American Association) before being sidelined by an injury, damaging the team's chances of a championship.

 From 1953 to 1954, Songin played for the Hamilton Tiger-Cats of the Interprovincial Rugby Football Union, predecessor of the Canadian Football League.
 He won the Grey Cup in his rookie season in 1953.

 In 1960 Songin signed with the Boston Patriots of the newly created American Football League.
 On September 9, 1960, Songin played in the first ever AFL game, against the Denver Broncos.
 In his first season with Boston he completed 187 of 392 passes for 2,476 yards, 22 touchdowns, and 15 interceptions.
 In 1961, he split starting duties with Babe Parilli.
 He completed 98 of 212 passes for 1,429 yards, 14 touchdowns, and 9 interceptions.
 In 1962, he was the opening day quarterback for the New York Titans, but was replaced by Lee Grosscup.
 He played in 7 games, completing 42 of 90 passes for 442 yards, 2 touchdowns, and 7 interceptions.

 From 1962 to 1966, Songin played for several semi-pro football teams.

+AFL career statistics

 Death

 Songin died of cancer May 26, 1976 at his home in Foxboro, Massachusetts.
 He was 52 years old.
 At the time of his death, he was chief probation officer in the Wrentham District Court.
 He left his widow, Catherine E. (Rockett-Currivan); ex-wife Joyce Songin (nee Laverick), three daughters, a son, a stepson, a stepdaughter, three sisters and three brothers.